xcp-ng/xcp-ng-org/docs/cli_reference.md

 ## Getting help with xe commands

-Basic help is available for CLI commands on-host by typing the following.
-This
+Basic help is available for CLI commands on-host by typing the following:

 ```
 xe help